codio/site/source/docs/dashboard/classes/class-add.html.md

 full_width: true
 ---

-To create a new Class, press the 'New Class' button from the main classes screen.
+To create a new Class, press the **+** button from the main classes screen.
 You will then be asked to provide further details.

 ![Class Create](/img/docs/class_create.png)